Skip to main content

 Proceed based on account type and ownership structure:

-• For POD accounts: named beneficiary provides death certificate and valid government-issued ID to claim funds
+• For POD accounts: the named beneficiary provides a certified death certificate and valid government-issued ID to claim funds

-• For joint accounts with right of survivorship: ownership passes automatically to surviving owner(s)
+• For joint accounts with right of survivorship: ownership passes automatically to the surviving owner(s), who present a death certificate to remove the decedent

-• For non-POD individual accounts: executor or administrator provides Letters Testamentary or Letters of Administration from probate court
+• For non-POD individual accounts: the executor or administrator provides Letters Testamentary or Letters of Administration issued by the probate court

-• For IRA accounts: named beneficiary provides death certificate and completes distribution paperwork
+• For IRA CDs: the named beneficiary provides a death certificate and completes distribution/transfer paperwork (a trust can be the named IRA beneficiary)

-• For trust accounts: successor trustee provides trust documentation, death certificate, and trustee identification
+• For trust accounts: the successor trustee provides the trust agreement or Certificate of Trust, a death certificate, and trustee identification

 4

-Complete any required claim forms provided by the bank
+Complete any required claim forms provided by the banking center

 Required Documents